Italy quarantines north in drastic bid to slow virus spread

 In a reversal of the stereotypical north-south tensions in Italy, the governor of Puglia urged northerners to stay away and not bring virus infections down south.

 “Get off at the first railway station.
-Don’t take planes to Bari and Brindisi,” Gov. Michele Emiliano said in his dramatic appeal, citing two cities in Puglia with airports.
+Don’t take planes,” Gov. Michele Emiliano said in his dramatic appeal.
 “Turn around in your cars, get off the pullman buses at the next stop.”

 By Sunday afternoon, residents of northern Italy remained confused.